 The Board of Directors clearly understands that Martha O’Bryan Center is a strong non-profit performer, responsive to neighborhood needs as well as city priorities.
 In this, our 120th year of serving Nashville’s most vulnerable families, we find ourselves evaluating our tremendous growth over the past 12 years (218%).
 As an organization focused on deep and meaningful community change, we are working with national experts to ensure that the governance structure between community centers and schools is efficient and streamlined.
 Our successes have been built by the historically strong guidance and support of our Board and the dynamic subject matter expertise and visionary leadership of our staff.

-Tied Together is the center’s 9 week parenting program for expecting parents and families with at least one child age 4 and under.
-The program combines four core strategies: prevention and early intervention, empowerment and strengthening, development of supportive social networks and promotion of broad community change.
-This year, 103 of 125 Tied Together participants graduated, and we now boast over 400 alumni.
+Tied Together is Martha O’Bryan Center’s ten-week parenting program, designed to help young families support the physical and social-emotional heath of their child.
+Tied Together combines four core strategies: prevention and early intervention, empowerment and strengthening, development of supportive social networks, and promotion of broad community change.
+In 2014, Tied Together enrolled 118 families and now boasts nearly 450 alumni.

-The Family & Community Services continuum supports Cayce, CWA and east Nashville neighborhoods by putting community voice and choice at the center of all activities, by igniting the flame of learning for adults and children alike, providing a real safety net for those in dire or immediate need.
+Our Family & Community Services continuum supports Cayce Place, CWA and East Nashville neighborhoods, putting community voice and choice at the center of all activities, igniting the flame of learning for adults and children alike, providing a real safety net for those in dire or immediate need.

 Marsha Edwards has led MOBC since 2001, emphasizing financial responsibility, quality programming, and fund development.
 Her background as a litigation attorney, small business owner/entrepreneur and education advocate has spurred her vision to build a broad continuum of services to support all children educationally and socially.
 Under her leadership MOBC has tripled its budget, filled many gaps in the MOBC Highway of Services, developed school and community-based programs, and launched an elementary charter school in East Nashville.